postmanlabs/labs-docs/src/pages/docs/postman/design-and-develop-apis/view-and-analyze-api-reports.md

 * You may not have enabled __Save Responses__ in the __History__ tab in the Postman app.
 * App sync is not successfully communicating with the Postman servers.

-> If none of the above reasons apply and you can't see data, please file a [github issue](https://github.com/postmanlabs/).
+> If none of the above reasons apply and you can't see your data, please file a [GitHub issue](https://github.com/postmanlabs/).

 ## Next steps